s-w-1-t-c-h/dart_rs/README.md

 # How to compile

-You’ll need Windows.
-I used a Windows 10 64-bit VM.
+You’ll need a platform that supports the Dart SDK.
+I used a Windows 10 64-bit VM for the below steps.
 From there:

 1. Install the Dart SDK from dart.dev via the instructions (using Chocolately is easiest)

-2. Grab rs.dart from this repo
+2. Grab dart.rs from this repo

 3. Modify the host and port to a value that suits you